 Standing Ovation for Yonkers MBK Third Anniversary

-Stage Hopping: Guest MC Just Back from Obama Foundation Summit Appearance
+Stage Hopping: Student MC Just Back from Obama Foundation Summit Appearance

 Visual Arts Showcase and VIP Reception

-At the VIP reception, dignitaries congratulated Yonkers MBK’s 2019 Defenders of the Dream honoree The Vulcan Society of Westchester County, a fraternal organization of black professional firefighters who have served as mentors to Yonkers MBK high school students since 2017.
-Distinguished speakers at the reception included
+At the VIP reception, dignitaries including New York State Senator Shelley B. Mayer, New York State Assembly Members J. Gary Pretlow and Nader J. Sayegh and Edgar Santana (representing Governor Andrew Cuomo) congratulated Yonkers MBK’s 2019 Defenders of the Dream honoree The Vulcan Society of Westchester County, a fraternal organization of black professional firefighters who have served as mentors to Yonkers MBK high school students since 2017.